-An irrevocable letter of credit from a bank or other lending institution shall be in substantially the form of Appendix I to this Ordinance.
+An irrevocable letter of credit from a bank or other lending institution shall be in a form acceptable to the Town of Freeport.

 12.5 Phasing of Development.

 The Board may approve plans to develop a Major Subdivision in separate and distinct phases.
 This may be accomplished by limiting final approval to those lots abutting that section of the proposed subdivision street which is covered by a performance guarantee.
 When development is phased, road construction shall commence from an existing public way.
 Final approval of lots in subsequent phases shall be given only upon satisfactory completion of all requirements pertaining to previous phases.